East Nassau Hebrew Synagogue

-In 2003, the Torah Academy of Long Island signed a lease to operate a school out of the building.
-1 The school was expected to buy the building after their lease term of four years and 11 months expired 3 but the academy defaulted on its lease when the school went out of business in August.
+In 2003, the Torah Academy of Long Island signed a four-year and 11-month lease to operate a school out of the building, 1 and the Academy was expected to buy the building after their lease term expired.
+3 The school closed in August over low enrollment.
 2